 Table of Contents

 Retirement can be a scary thing.
 A person spends his or her entire life working and later wonders how to enjoy their twilight years.
 Many people think that at this phase in life, senior citizens have no role to play as far as investments are concerned, but that is not true.

 A majority of the savings of a senior citizen are locked away in FDs or other forms of investment.
-While this is a safe mode of income via interest, it does not offer a lot of money and this is where schemes like the SCSS (senior citizen saving scheme) come into play.
-Apart from being tax deductible, the Senior Citizen Saving Scheme is an ultra-safe one backed by the government, making it an ideal option for retired taxpayers.
+While this is a safe mode of income via interest, it does not offer a lot of money and this is where schemes like the SCSS (Senior Citizens Savings Scheme) come into play.
+Apart from being tax deductible, the Senior Citizens Savings Scheme is an ultra-safe one backed by the government, making it an ideal option for retired taxpayers.